rhyolight/numenta-web/packages/numenta.com/pages/blog/2016/02/11/numenta-anomaly-benchmark-contest-ieee-wcci-2016.md

 ---
 author: Taylor Wirfs
-brief: We are excited to announce the Numenta Anomaly Benchmark (NAB) Competition!
+description: We are excited to announce the Numenta Anomaly Benchmark (NAB) Competition!
 Last year, we released NAB, the first ever open-source benchmark for evaluating real-time anomaly detection algorithms.
 This year, we want to further expand NAB
 date: 2016/02/11
 hideImage: true
 image: ../images/image.png